OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 ### 📅 Date Format

 - The selected date format will be applied by default to the date widget if no specific format is chosen during document creation.
-- This default format applies in all flows including APIs.
+- This default format also applies in all API flows.

 ### 🕒 Time Format